 The 30-scrip Sensitive Index (Sensex) on Wednesday opened on a positive note during the morning session of the trade.

-The key Indian equity indices ended deep in the red on Monday with the benchmark Sensex losing 467 points and the Nifty50 down 151 points.
+The Indian equity indices traded in the red on Monday afternoon with the S&P BSE Sensex trading over 260 points lower.

 The key Indian equity indices opened in the negative territory on Monday with the S&P BSE Sensex losing over 170 points.